5 Quick Trips from Atlanta for Great Food

 250 miles southeast of Atlanta

-Savannah is the oldest city in the state, boasting gorgeous scenery and an exciting culinary landscape.
 While you’re exploring the city, be prepared for some serious Southern hospitality from the Hostess City of the South.
-If you’re interested in a little history with your cocktail, then Vic's On The River should be your first stop.
+If you’re interested in a little history with your cocktail, then Vic's On The River should be on your itinerary.
 Set inside a renovated 1858 warehouse, Vic's has lots of history on display, including a hand-drawn map of General Sherman’s march through Georgia, and Southern cocktail favorites like the bourbon-based Sazerac.
-The Olde Pink House, known as one of the best restaurants in Savannah, should also be on your list of “must-dos.”
-Located in a Colonial mansion in one of the many squares in the city, you’ll experience some of the freshest seafood on the coast.
-And don’t forget to reserve a table at Savannah favorite The Grey, where you’ll find regional flavors that take on a global spin.

 St. Simons Island